polettix/Plack-Middleware-ReviseEnv/README.md

 removing other ones based on your specific logic.

-If you don't return anything, or the `undef` value, the corresponding `$key` in `$env` will be skipped (keeping its previous value if any).
+If you don't return anything, or the `undef` value, the corresponding `$key` in `$env` will be left untouched, keeping its previous value (if any).
 Otherwise, you are supposed to return one single value that can be:

 - **not** an array reference, in which case it is used as the value associated to `$key` in `$env`;